SonicEdge1/Udacity-FS-Capstone/README.md

 All users have been removed from authentication app.
 Database Credentials have been rotated.
 https://devcenter.heroku.com/articles/heroku-postgresql-credentials#pg-credentials-rotate
-*Note that for future projects, it would be best to submit credentials in the submission notes instead of a repo, and needed environment variables given in the README.md without disclosing them in the setup.sh.
-That file should have been included in the .gitignore.*
+*Note that for future projects, it would be best to submit credentials in the submission notes, or by using a service such as https://privatebin.net/ instead of a repo, and needed environment variables given in the README.md without disclosing them in the setup.sh.
+That setup.sh file should have been included in the .gitignore.*
 ___
 ## Introduction